- About Barnacre

 Carol is an absolute fruit loop, bonkers, mad, take your pick, all describe her perfectly!
 She joined us here at Barnacre in 2012 with her daughter Gypsy (the main reason for the purchase!).
-She was a fantastic mum and super protective of her baby and everyone else’s meaning that on weigh day we would get spat at!
+She was a fantastic mum and super protective of her baby and everyone else’s baby fir that matter meaning that on weigh day we get spat at!
 However if you get hold of Carol she becomes so nervous she wets herself every time.

 Despite two negative pregnancy scans by the vet in 2014, Carols’ lack interested in boys Sunburst was clearly due to the fact she was actually pregnant.
 She should produce the first Sunburst baby named Invisible Sam!
 In 2015 Carol gave birth to a fawn girl called Savanna from our brown stud Darwin, then after a year off (as she is getting older it takes her longer to recover from caring for her babies which she does very well) in 2017 she came birth to a boy called Morris.

 Casiphia is the result of a magical union between two of our top alpacas, Veruschka and Legend of Spartacus.
 She is Legend’s (and Veruschka’s) first daughter and we are very proud of her.

 Unsurprisingly her fleece has great character and density.
 She was the shiest of the 2010 cria although has the best fleece!

 Casiphia blew the judges and crowd away at the 2011 Border Union show at Kelso, the first time we have shown her.
 She was awarded 1st intermediate white female, white champion, best of British and Supreme Champion – what a girl!
 Her first fleece was then shown at the 2011 Scottish National fleece show where it scored a brilliant 80.5 and was awarded 2nd place junior white in a huge class of 25.